braingeneers/sims-web/README.md

 # Performance

 ONNX supports multithreaded inference.
-We allocate total cores - 2 for inference.
+We allocate total cores on the machine - 2 for inference.
 This leaves 1 thread for the main loop so the UI can remain responsible and 1 thread for ONNX to coordinate via its 'proxy' setting (see worker.js for details).

 Processed 1759 cells in 0.18 minutes on a MacBook M3 Pro or around 10k samples per minute.